 Scenario 2: The student has read the problem but still is not able to comprehend this problem.
 In this case, the educator can cue instead of giving the solution directly.
 For example, the educator can ask the student, suppose you go to a shop with Rs 100 and buy a can of juice worth Rs.
 50, how much money will the shopkeeper return you?
-Student answers Rs 50.
+The student answers Rs 50.
 And, how much money were you initially with?
 He says Rs.
 100, he answers the question by himself.

-Now without questioning anymore, he will get back to his problem and solves it himself.
+Now without questioning anymore, he will get back to his problem and solve it himself.
 You only cued him to find his answers.
 Curing helps kids to think and use their abilities to find their solutions.
 As the problems become more complex, their thinking and intellectual flexibility enhance.

 Thus, we can say that thinking and intellectual skills do require not only knowledge and experience but also continuous efforts to develop it as a part of their personality.

 In the coming years, when more complex and real-world problems are encountered, thinking and intellectual skills will be the most valuable and sought after skills.
-These skills will be crucial for any career options.
-In this era of rapidly changing technology and workplace dynamics, flexible thinking and intellectual skills help to process, analyze and combine all sources of information to select the most suitable solution and ability to modify the same if necessary.
+These skills will be crucial for any career option.
+In this era of rapidly changing technology and workplace dynamics, flexible thinking and intellectual skills help to process, analyze and combine all sources of information to select the most suitable solution and the ability to modify the same if necessary.
 Educators’ efforts should be in the direction of developing these skills among their students as pronounced education seems incomplete without the possession of these skills.